xnvme/xnvme/docs/contributing/ci/index.rst

   - Run all example commands (``.cmd`` files) and collect their output in ``.out`` files
   - Render the Sphinx-doc documentation as **HTML**
-  - Upload rendered documentation to `xnvme.io via GitHUB-pages`_
+  - Upload rendered documentation to `xnvme.io via GitHub-pages`_

 These following sections provide system-setup notes and other details for the various **CI** jobs.